KevinHubert-Dev/CC-RockPaperScissor/README.md

 # Known Bugs
-- Landscape orientation is not working on mobile-devices
+- Landscape orientation is not working on mobile-devices (not responsive)
 - The app may look slighly different in IE & Edge because they don't support "justify-content: space-evenly" (CSS) and got a fallback instead.
 - Internet Explorer is not supported yet.
 Should be fixed by adding additional plugins for babel

 # ToDo